 I consider both these scenarios to be a form of bad market timing.
 I say both are “buying the dip.”

 But Andy and many others disagree.
 One argument they make is this: since they are dollar-cost averaging (DCA) anyway, why not wait for a red day to execute their purchase?
-Buy low—it makes sense.
+Buy low, they say.
+It makes sense.

 And in Andy’s defense, I do see a significant difference between the two scenarios.
-It’s not just my opinion.
-The difference between the two scenarios is backed up by analytical data.
+And it’s not just my opinion.
+The difference between the two scenarios is backed up by convincing analytical data.

 Holding onto cash for years is a huge losing scenario.
 It could cost you millions of dollars (seriously) over the course of a 30-year investing timeline.
 It underperforms basic dollar-cost averaging by as much as 800% in historical backtests.